PublicSatanicVoid/WindowsPowerWash/docs/USAGE_DEPLOYMENT.md

 ## PowerWash: Deployment via Windows Installation Media

 PowerWash can be easily deployed to a fresh PC as part of the Windows installation process - no user intervention necessary!
+This requires a USB drive.

 **Why?** This is primarily geared toward those who frequently reinstall Windows or frequently acquire new devices as a way to get a better out-of-box experience and auto-install their desired applications.
 This can drastically reduce bringup time for new devices and also can be easily extended to run additional commands during initial Windows setup.